When do the NWU’s applications open each year?

 Visit: https://my.nsfas.org.za/mynsfas/selfservice.html for information on NSFAS.
 If you don’t have access to online resources, you are welcome to visit any tertiary institution that will assist you in applying for NSFAS online.

-The NWU’s three campus open days are in May.
 For more information, please visit: https://studies.nwu.ac.za/open-days

 Can I get information on how to take a psychometric test in order to make subject choices?